 There is no protection of patterns.

 Therefore what we have is protection of the place where a part of the design and processing takes place and no requirement for the islanders to adhere to the protection or desired protection of other culturally significant patterns, places or processes.
-Of course, these comments are made by the lead author who possesses a broad textile design experience and it must be acknowledged that some misinterpretation could be evident.
+These are the views of the authors; others may disagree with this interpretation.

 Appropriation of Hopi Indian Design and Culture